moleculerjs/site/source/docs/service.md

 | `$noServiceNamePrefix` | `Boolean` | `false` | Disable service name prefixing in action names. |

 ## Mixins
 Mixins are a flexible way to distribute reusable functionalities for Moleculer services.
 The Service constructor merges these mixins with the Service schema.
-It is to reuse an other Service in your service or you can extend an other Service.
+It is to reuse another Service in your service or you can extend another Service.
 When a service uses mixins, all properties in the mixin will be "mixed" into the service’s own properties.

 **Example how to extend `moleculer-web` service**